 Medical Examinations - Most of the deposits on the itinerary are at an elevation of >3000 m where altitude sickness may potentially be experienced by susceptible participants.
 All of these mines require some form of medical examination.
 A number of the mines on the itinerary, require all participants to undergo comprehensive medical tests before the tour starts.
 Each of these has provided a form detailing the required medical examination.
-The appropriate form for each of these mines will be forwarded to participants upon confirmation of registration.
+The appropriate form for each of these mines are forwarded to participants upon confirmation of registration.
 Participants to visit these specific mines/projects must undergo the medical examinations, which are to be conducted by a registered medical practitioner prior to commencement of the tour.
 The examining doctor must complete and sign each form separately (if more than one of these mines/projects is to be visited).
-Participants should then forward the completed form to PGC by E-mail by no later than Monday 10 April 2017.
-PGC will then forward the completed forms to the mines/projects involved.
-On arrival at the mines, participants will be required to undergo further tests.
+Participants are to then forward the completed form to PGC by E-mail.
+For Andean Porphyries 2017, these reports had to be forwarded to PGC by no later than Monday 10 April 2017 for on-forwarding to the mines/projects involved.
+On arrival at the mines, participants were/will be required to undergo further tests.
+The same conditions will apply for some of the operations on Andean Porphyries 2018.
 At most other mines/projects, all participants will be subjected to a less rigorous examination on arrival, involving blood pressure and/or blood oxygen measurements.
 A number of mines require an acclimatisation period of 12 to 24 hours at ~3000 m, where a medical examination will be conducted, before proceeding to the mine at higher altitudes.
 Other mines will conduct these tests on arrival on site.
 If, in the opinion of the mine/project medical staff, a participant is deemed to be at risk of altitude sickness, that participant will not be allowed beyond either the acclimatisation point, or the mine clinic, as applicable.

 Tour notes - As part of the tour, each participant will receive a comprehensive collection of literature to read prior to commencement or during the tour.
 These papers cover the regional geology and distribution of mineralisation in the areas being considered, as well as descriptions of the individual deposits studied and other selected examples in the regions visited.

 Final itinerary - Approximately two weeks prior to the commencement of the tour, participants will be forwarded a detailed itinerary with accommodation information, including the street address, e-mail address, phone numbers and tariff for each hotel.
-All they need bring is their field gear (including steel toe cap safety boots), personal affects, and credit card/ATM cards or cash to pay for accommodation and meals.
+All they need bring is their field gear, PPE, personal affects, and credit card/ATM cards or cash to pay for accommodation and meals.

 Porter GeoConsultancy Home